ajbajb/ARTTECH3135-spring2019/docs/_tutorials/00_variables.md

 x = x + 20;

 console.log ( x ); // prints 25. x has the value of 25
 ```

-You might be thinking "uhh, thats weird, why not write, x + 20 = x " and "whaa, how can x equal itself plus 20?"
-The reason for this is because the '=' symbol doesn't mean 'equals', but is closer in meaning to "gets the value of".
-So, this statement `x = x + 20` would translate to: ' x gets the value of x plus twenty', or 'x gets assigned the value of itself plus twenty'. '=' is not about equality but about assignment. '=' is the assignment operator and will assign the value of what is on the right-hand side to what is on the left-hand side.
+You might be thinking "uhh, thats weird, why not write, x + 20 = x?" and "whaa, how can x equal itself plus 20?"
+The reason for this is because the `=` symbol doesn't mean 'equals', but is closer in meaning to "gets the value of".
+So, this statement `x = x + 20` would translate to: 'x gets the value of x plus twenty', or 'x gets assigned the value of whats currently stored as x plus twenty'. `=` is not about equality but about assignment. `=` is the assignment operator and will _assign the value of what is on the right-hand side to what is on the left-hand side_.
 To test for equality we use `===`, or three equal signs.

 ```javascript
 console.log(x === 25) // true!

 console.log( x === y ) // nope!, false
 ```

 So back to color, we talked about coloring our shapes like this: